etnt/Nso/NOTES.md

 * Add a new menu item in HomeScreen.kt
 * Add the new screen composable to view the data (e.g see AlarmsScreen.kt)

+## Prepare for release

+1. Update the release_notes.json
+2. Commit everything and set a tag, e.g:

+    git tag -a v0.2.0 -m "Release version 0.2.0" git push --tags

+ 3. Build an APK and upload it to the Github release page.

 ## Build an APK for sharing (outside Google Play)

 To create an Android App Bundle in Android Studio, follow these steps: